abhishekgupta2026/nikeStoreApp-master/README.md

 This project is for educational purposes only and is not affiliated with Nike.
 Unauthorized commercial use of Nike branding is prohibited.

 ## Contact
-For any inquiries or collaboration opportunities, reach out at [your email or LinkedIn].
+For any inquiries or collaboration opportunities, reach out at abhishekkumargupta2026@gmail.com